adamaviv/ic220-s19/units/unit_02.md

 2863267903 or (-1431699393 ... more on that later!).

-In Little Endian, the 0-byte is the least significant byte and the 3-byte is the most signficant, leading to the following decimal number 1057008298.
+In Little Endian, the 0-byte is the least significant byte and the 3-byte is the most significant, leading to the following decimal number 1057008298.
 Most computers use Little Endian because it is more efficient for most operations since they occur on the least significant bytes.